erpuno/ft/README.md

 FT: FormalTalk ERP.UNO Compiler
 ===============================

-FormalTalk is the DSL designed to cover the needs of BPE, FORM and KVS programming -- the core libraries of ERP.UNO State Enterprise open-source stack.
+FormalTalk is the LEEX/YECC front-end to DSL of BPE, FORM and KVS programming -- the core libraries of ERP.UNO State Enterprise open-source stack.

 FT is the FormalTalk ERP.UNO compiler that compiles BPE and FORM modules defined in FormalTalk language to BEAM byte-code that is